dspoel/nmr2gmxpy/README.md

 gmx pdb2gmx -f 1lvz.pdb -ignh -ff amber99sb-ildn -water tip3p -p 1lvz.top -o 1lvz.gro
 ```
 or gmx_mpi if there is no gmx.
 As you see the force field and water model are fixed.
 The current version of nmr2gmx program can only support AMBER force fields.
 The water model can be any, however we recomend to not change these paramenetrs.
+But if you are brave enough or you want to implement a new force field go to the Developer area.

 ### Output
 The program generates a folder with protein name and put there .str file, .pdb file and if you use -gmx flag, .top file
 ## For Developer
 Warning: nmr2gmx depends on the API of file_manager.
-So be very careful if do any changes.
+So be very careful if do any changes and read the Developer quide for nmr2gmx.